GO Transit: Stations and connections

 GO Transit stations are designed to provide seamless and barrier-free connections between its trains and buses.
 They include amenities such as elevators, washrooms, parking, pay phones, ticket vending machines, ticket sale kiosks and automated teller machines.
 All GO stations have Presto card readers.
 Most bus terminals are also served with a ticket sales booth or vending machine.
 As of 2016, the capital costs of building a GO Transit train station is about $50 to $75 million.

 Most GO stations include large commuter parking lots, some of which have recently included large parking structures, and also include onsite bus loops for buses making timed connections to GO Buses.

 Some GO train stations are shared with Union Pearson Express (commuter train services from Toronto Union Station to Pearson Airport), Via Rail (Canada's national passenger rail services) and Amtrak (which offers passenger train service to the United States).
-GO also connects with fifteen other municipal transit providers, such as the Toronto Transit Commission (TTC) and York Region Transit (YRT), as well as several long-distance intercity bus services, such as Ontario Northland, Megabus, TOK Coachlines and United States-bound Greyhound Lines services.
+GO also connects with fifteen other municipal transit providers, such as the Toronto Transit Commission (TTC) and York Region Transit (YRT), as well as several long-distance intercity bus services, such as Ontario Northland, Megabus, FlixBus, and United States-bound Greyhound Lines services.
 Metrolinx calls many of these transfer points between services mobility hubs, and it has made them a priority as it moves forward with The Big Move regional transportation plan.